elexon-data/REMIT-Submissions-API-Developer-Guide/dotnet/RemitClient/README.md

 This API is available in two environments, `Test` and `Prod`, each with its own credentials. **Start with `Test`** (the default), and once you've confirmed a submission works there, you can move on to [Using the Prod environment](#using-the-prod-environment).

+> Please note that this functionality is currently under development.
+The production endpoint is not yet live.

 ## Prerequisites

 - [.NET 10 SDK](https://dotnet.microsoft.com/download/dotnet/10.0)